bjmorgan/kinisi/docs/source/index.rst

   :align: center
   :alt: An example of the kinisi analysis for the diffusion of lithium in a superionic material.

-  An example of the output from a :py:mod:`kinisi` analysis; showing the determined mean-squared displacements (blue points with error bars), the estimated Einstein diffusion relationship (black line representing a probability distribution), and the estimate of the start of the diffusive regime using the maximum of the non-Gaussian parameter (green vertical line).
+  An example of the output from a :py:mod:`kinisi` analysis; showing the determined mean-squared displacements (solid black line), the estimated Einstein diffusion relationship (blue regions representing descreasing credible intervals), and the estimate of the start of the diffusive regime using the maximum of the non-Gaussian parameter (green vertical line).

 Contributors